FE / ts / js

 └── file1.js

-You have two options for having typescript declaration files:
+You have two options for having TypeScript declaration files:

 1. having the declaration files within the same folder of the js files